 There is an essence of influences from the wider world running through this classic tale.
 This stage adaptation makes for a refreshing version.
 Usually the drab and bleakness of the Dicken’s narrative is followed to the book.
 This is a slightly brighter, slightly more colourful take on this wonderful old ghost story with a moral message; a Christmas favourite.

 The creative licence has definitely been issued here; an example which exercises this is to do with the third spirit that pays Scrooge a visit.
 When it appears, we see a massive rod puppet of a prehistoric, flesh-eaten, skeletal bird requiring a handful of the already hard working ensemble to operate from its underbelly.
 It is an amazing sight, but is a somewhat bizarre addition.

-Its suitability is, well first that it has a non speaking part, and that it possesses two giant gruesome and bony talons, used to point out to Ebenezer those unpleasant scenes, at times when he is at odds with himself to survey, but tries his best to, as he knows by now that he must learn, and must take heed of those all important lessons in humility.
+Its suitability is, well first that it has a non-speaking part, and that it possesses two giant gruesome and bony talons used to point out to Ebenezer those unpleasant scenes.
+Those times in the story when Scrooge is at odds with himself to survey, but tries his best to, as he knows by now that he must learn and that he must take heed of those all important lessons in humility.